 Another option is one-on-one instruction… specifically, one-on-one Skype (screen-sharing) lessons.
 I believe if you approach a Skype lesson (or lessons) prepared with your most important questions and lessons you want to learn, you can accomplish great strides in the steep learning curve.

 Why so extreme on the wide end?
 For me, new, radical takes on landscape get my blood pumping!
-I love what these lenses can do to create fresh perspectives and even distort reality into something new and unusual.
-Not everyone is a wide shooter but, for those interested, these lenses are a blast.
+I love what these camera lenses can do to create fresh perspectives and even distort reality into something new and unusual.
+Not everyone is a wide shooter but, for those interested, ultra-wide camera lenses are a blast.
 Often, I don’t even go out photographing with any other lens.

 As far as the distortion that some want to avoid… I embrace it!
 Wider more flaring skies, wider more radical lead in lines… I love it all.